paragonpardeep/AIOps_SRE_Shared/Session3/Monitoring_Strategy.md

 ---

+## Most asked question on above topics

+1. What are Metrics, Logs, and Traces?

+Answer:

+Metrics → Show numbers like CPU, Memory, Response Time.
+Logs → Show detailed events and errors.
+Traces → Show the complete path of a request across services.

+Easy Formula:

+Metrics = What happened
+Logs = Why it happened
+Traces = Where it happened
+2. What should you monitor in an application?

+Answer:

+Monitor four key areas:

+Infrastructure → CPU, Memory, Disk, Network Application → Response Time, Error Rate, Traffic Database → Query Performance, Connections, Storage Business Metrics → Orders, Payments, User Logins

+Interview One-Liner:

+"A good monitoring strategy focuses on Infrastructure, Application, Database, and Business Metrics with alerts based on customer impact."

 # What is Monitoring?
 (3 mins)

 Monitoring means keeping an eye on your systems, applications, and services to ensure everything is working properly.